mooreryan/InteinFinder/_docs_src/src/config-files.md

 ## Example

 Here is an example with all the available options given with their default values.

+Note:

+- Most of these are optional!
+- Double quote your strings
-Note that you can break arrays across multiple lines if you want to!
+- You can break arrays across multiple lines if you want to!
+- Any line starting with a `#` is a comment.
+  - That means that they are ignored.
+  - You can use them for your own clarification, or whatever you need.

 ```toml
 # General I/O